jonnonz1/nz-statute-book/acts/public/1989/maori-affairs-restructuring-act-1989.md

 Every lease under this Part shall be granted to a Maori or to 2 or more Maori unless in the case of any particular area the chief executive is of the opinion that there is no Maori who, being ready and willing to become a lessee, is a fit and proper person to be a lessee of that land.

 ### 33 Leases may be registered against land without production of title
-Every lease granted under this Part in respect of land that is subject to the Land Transfer Act 1952 may be registered in the same manner as if it had been lawfully granted by the legal owner of the land demised, and for the purposes of registration it shall not be necessary to produce the certificate or certificates of title.
+Every lease granted under this Part in respect of land that is subject to the Land Transfer Act 2017 may be registered in the same manner as if it had been lawfully granted by the legal owner of the land demised.

 ### 34 Term of leases in respect of Maori land or land owned by Maori
 (1) Every lease granted under this Part in respect of Maori freehold land or of General land owned by Maori shall be for such term as the chief executive thinks fit, not exceeding in any case a term of 50 years (including any term or terms of renewal to which the lessee may be entitled).